frederic-bousefsaf/ippg-3dcnn/README.md

 `main.py` first display an UI that allows selection of the folder that contains the frames (extension: .png, format: %04d starting from 0000, e.g. 0000.png - 0001.png - 0002.png...).

 **Variables and hyperparameters**
 - `DIR_SAVE`: save directory.
-The predictions will be saved in a Matlab format (.mat) in this path
+The predictions will be saved in a Matlab format (.mat) in this path.
 - `USE_RANDOM_PIXEL_LOCATION`: 1 by default.
 0 to disable shuffle of pixel positions.

 ***Please note that the codes provided in these subdirectories are temporary.
 We will update the latest versions soon.***